June 22 – July 28, 2019

 Video (1st exhibition, December 2018, Germany):

-Picture: a mathematical result from the last exhibition, in Germany, 2018 (generated in a long take, +- 5 minutes of direct exposure to custom generated noise, developed by the author).
+Picture: a mathematical result from an exhibition, in Germany, 2018 (generated in a long take, +- 5 minutes of direct exposure to custom generated noise, developed by the author).
 Sample generated portrait, subject demonstrates expression, no gender is assumed by the author.
-Mathematically calculated from noise.
+Mathematically calculated from noise, and, because of that … no soul, no history, no memory.

 In recent years, face detection technologies have been widely used by artists to create digital art.
 Face detection provides new forms of interaction and allows digital artifacts to detect the presence of human beings, through video capture and facial detection, in real-time.
 In this work, I explore the algorithm proposed by Paul Viola and Michael Jones, presented in 2001, sixteen years ago, in order to generate imagined faces from visual randomness.